Intersection theorems for $\{0,\pm 1\}$-vectors and $s$-cross-intersecting families: Families of -vectors

 \subsection{Results}

-Our main result concerning $\{0,\pm 1\}$-vectors is the following theorem, which determines $F(n,k,l)$ for all $k,l$ and sufficiently large $n$ and which shows the connection of $F(n,k,l)$ with the above stated theorems of Katona and Kleitman.
+Our main result concerning $\{0,\pm 1\}$-vectors is the following theorem, which determines $F(n,k,l)$ for all $k,l$ and sufficiently large $n$ and which shows the connection of $F(n,k,l)$ with the above stated theorems of Katona and Kleitman, as well as the problem of determining $g(n,k',l')$.